-Suppose somebody out there is looking for a great overview of how to use the Google Search Console.
-However, in this case the user is aware that Search Console has gone through a number of revisions over the years.
+Suppose a user is looking for a great overview of on-page SEO optimization.
+However, in this case, the user is aware that Google has gone through a number of revisions over the years.
 She wants something that’s more recent.

-So she Googles “using Google Search Console 2018.”
-And lo, one of our own articles emerges on Page 1 of the SERPs.
+So she Googles “on-page SEO checklist 2020.”
+And lo and behold, one of our own articles emerges on Page 1 of the SERPs.

 Now ask yourself this question: does the title display in the search results address the user’s intent?

-That was confirmed by Steven Levy who, in fact, was granted access to Google’s headquarters.
-He wrote a book about his experience.
+That was confirmed by Steven Levy, who wrote a book about his experience at Google headquarters.

 According to Google engineers, if a user doesn’t return to search results quickly after clicking on a link, then that’s a good indication that he or she is happy with the result.
 In that case, the bounce rate is low.